jackbrewer/stylus-boilerplate/components/README.md

 The Stylus files placed in here will form the bulk of a sites bespoke theme.

-Keep files small and modular.
+Keep files small, modular and organised.